DeonBest/ACEPython/README.md

 You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).

 ## Requirements

-To run this application for development you will need the following installations
+To run this application for development you will need the following installations.

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 [Python 3.7](https://www.python.org/downloads/) and Pip3 are required for the python backend.
 Versions Used For Development:
 NodeJs: v14.13.0
 npm: v6.14.9